A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 To the individual lens on Amazon

 The Sony SEL2470Z offers even higher quality than the 28-70.
-It has a good resolution in all zoom ranges, an aperture of f/4, and a slightly wider angle than the 28-70 mm.
+It has a good resolution in all zoom ranges, a fixed aperture of f/4, and a slightly wider angle of view than the 28-70 mm.

 An all-around satisfying and high-quality lens with Zeiss technology for everyday use.

-Of course quality has its price: Sony’s recommended retail price is 1,249.00 euros, and it’s currently available for around 900 euros.
+Of course quality has its price: Sony’s recommended retail price is 1,249.00 euros, but you should able to pick one up for around 700 euros.

-The 24-105 mm is the new zoom lens brought to the market by Sony itself.
+The 24-105 mm lens is the latest zoom lens released by Sony.

-With a zoom range of 24 to 105 mm it offers the right focal length for many situations.
-A great advantage is the relatively small weight of 663 grams, which is significantly lighter than other Sony zoom lenses.
+Its zoom range of 24 to 105 mm offers the perfect focal length for a wide variety of situations.
+One great advantage is its relatively low weight of 663 grams, which is significantly lighter than other Sony zoom lenses.

-This lens is specially designed for the requirements of recording video.
+This lens was designed specifically for the requirements of recording video.

-The special Smooth Motion Optics design provides the best possible image quality for filming and the precise and quiet autofocus is perfectly suited for the requirements of filming.
+The dedicated Smooth Motion Optics design provides the best possible image quality for filming and the precise and quiet autofocus is perfectly suited for the requirements of filming.

 With a weight of 1.2 kg and a price of about 2,000 euros, this lens is primarily intended for use as a specialized tool for professional video recording.